 There are no employment opportunities currently available.

 We are currently accepting applications for 2015 internships to assist in our mission of bringing the world to New Hampshire.
-Minimum length of internship: 3 months.
+Minimum length of internship: 3 months (summer negotiable).
 Please send a cover letter and resume to our office - apply to Executive Director Anna Berry- or contact us to learn more.
 Complete job description is below.

 Although we cannot offer paid internships, please check with your institution about academic credit or work study compensation.